mrgoonie/searchapi-mcp-server/README.md

 This starts the MCP server with hot-reloading and enables the MCP Inspector at http://localhost:5173.

+⚙️ Proxy server listening on port 6277
+🔍 MCP Inspector is up and running at http://127.0.0.1:6274

 ---

 ## Step 3: Test the Example Tool